Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Here’s a move for a hunter who made the **[[use magic]]** move a lot for a particular effect, so we decided to make a custom move for that spell.

 *When you **call the flame spirits** you need to spill some very strong liquor into a fire and call the spirits by name (as many or as few names as you want).
-Roll +Weird.
+Roll [[+Weird]].
 On a 10+ all the spirits you named come, and they’ll tell you some specific things and burn anything you want.
 On a 7-9 one of them comes and tells you some obscure things and then it burns some stuff, mostly what you wanted burned.
 On a miss, the fire spirits are angered.
 They might refuse your summons for a long time, or some of them might appear and demand a significant sacrifice from you right now, or else.*

 This is another roll move, designed to be a slightly different version of **[[use magic]]** that deals with this particular spell.
 Note that it is safer, but a lot more specific, than the **[[use magic]]** move.